skellertor/json-walker/README.md

 for.
 The second is the json object you are looking in.
 The third is a callback function.

-_Returns an error object, and a results array containg all matching arrays._
+_Returns an error object, and a results array containing all matching arrays._

 ```javascript
 var jw = require('json-walker');